 Producer: Feku Jabril

-We're excited to introduce the latest arrival from one of our favorite regions of Ethiopia: Guji — and, even more specifically within Guji, the Uraga district.
-All of our past selections from Guji, which include Dimtu Tero and Sollomo, have been crowd favorites in the Canyon community, and we have a feeling Yabitu Koba will be no different!
+We taste honeydew melon, ginger & lime.
+Sweet with a creamy finish.
+Grown in the Ethiopian region of Guji — and, even more specifically within Guji, the Uraga district.
 More than anything, its sweetness really differentiated it from other Ethiopian coffees we tasted and considered for our menu this year!

-Coincidentally, the northern tip of Uraga, where most of the Gujis we source are from, is literally just over the mountain top from one of the growing regions of Yirgacheffe most renowned for the quality of coffees they produce!
+Coincidentally, the northern tip of Uraga, where most of the Gujis we source are from, is just over the mountain top from one of the most renowned coffee growing regions — Yirgacheffe.
 Uraga is on the Eastern slope, Yirgacheffe is on the Western.

 The Hana Asarat washing station in the community of Yabitu Koba utilizes the traditional underwater fermentation popular in Ethiopia.
 The coffee is fermented underwater for approximately 36-48 hours, Afterwards, the coffee is washed, and then soaked in clean water.
 After soaking, the coffee is dried on raised beds for between 10 and 14 days.